JoshuaLPF/FreqSal/README.md

 - numpy

 ## Datasets
-- We conducted experiments to evaluate our DFENet on the [VT821, VT1000, VT5000](https://github.com/lz118/RGBT-Salient-Object-Detection), and [VI-RGBT1500](https://github.com/huanglm-me/VI-RGBT1500) datasets.
+- We conducted experiments to evaluate our model on the [VT821, VT1000, VT5000](https://github.com/lz118/RGBT-Salient-Object-Detection), and [VI-RGBT1500](https://github.com/huanglm-me/VI-RGBT1500) datasets.
 Please click for the corresponding dataset.

 ## Pre-trained Weights of DFENet